fitzsim/slime-volleyball/README.md

-As of 2020-11-22, Emacs Slime Volleyball is maintained in GNU ELPA.
-To clone it, use:
+As of 2020-11-22, Emacs Slime Volleyball is maintained in [GNU ELPA](https://elpa.gnu.org/).
+To clone it, run the following commands:

     git clone https://git.savannah.gnu.org/git/emacs/elpa.git
     cd elpa/packages
     git worktree add slime-volleyball externals/slime-volleyball
     cd slime-volleyball

 To report a bug, send an email to bug-gnu-emacs@@gnu.org with "slime-volleyball" somewhere in the subject line.